Dianne Buswell: YouTube and other media work

 Buswell started a YouTube channel in March 2019, and in December of that year, she was named as the UK's most-subscribed new YouTuber of 2019, having gained almost 230,000 subscribers.
-In August 2020, Buswell launched a lifestyle channel, 'Buswellness', where she posts workouts and healthy recipes.

-Before becoming a professional dancer, Buswell was a hairdresser, and in January 2021, she began a podcast with BBC Sounds called 'Di's Salon', in which she chats to guests as they look back at the hairstyles they have had over the years.
+Before becoming a professional dancer, Buswell was a hairdresser, and in 2021, she had a podcast with BBC Sounds called 'Di's Salon', in which she chatted to guests as they looked back at the hairstyles they have had over the years.

 In 2022, Buswell participated in the reality series Freeze the Fear with Wim Hof on BBC One.

+In January 2025, Buswell and her Strictly partner Chris McCausland began a podcast called Winning Isn't Everything.